"I believe that banking

 era, before 1973, the fixed exchange rate system was the norm among western

 economies.
-If a country with a fixed exchange
+If a country with fixed exchange

-As the money that
+Also, as the money

-pours into the country from exports is greater than the money that
+earned and injected into the country from exports is greater than the money that

 Increased spending and national debt